-The shaded bits can be modified only if register bit EFR[4] is enabled, i.e., if enhanced functions are enabled.
-See the notes under Table 7 for more register access information.
+The shaded bits in the above table can only be modified if register bit EFR[4] is enabled, i.e., if enhanced functions are enabled.

-Receiver Holding Register (RHR) and The Receiver Shift Register (RSR)
+Receiver Holding Register (RHR)

 The receiver section consists of the receiver holding register (RHR) and the receiver shift register (RSR).
 The RHR is actually a 64-byte FIFO.
-The RSR receives serial data from the RX terminal.
+The RSR receives serial data from RX terminal.
 The data is converted to parallel data and moved to the RHR.
 The receiver section is controlled by the line control register.
 If the FIFO is disabled, location zero of the FIFO is used to store the characters.
-(Note, in this case characters are overwritten if overflow occurs.)
+(Note: In this case characters are overwritten if overflow occurs.)
 If overflow occurs, characters are lost.
 The RHR also stores the error status bits associated with each character.

-Transmit Holding Register (THR) and TheTransmit Shift Register (TSR)
+Transmit Holding Register (THR)

 The transmitter section consists of the transmit holding register (THR) and the transmit shift register (TSR).
-The THR is actually a 64-byte FIFO.
-The THR receives data and shifts it into the TSR, where it is converted to serial data and moved out on the TX terminal.
+The transmit holding register is actually a 64-byte FIFO.
+The THR receives data and shifts it into the TSR where it is converted to serial data and moved out on the TX terminal.
 If the FIFO is disabled, the FIFO is still used to store the byte.
 Characters are lost if overflow occurs.